stevoland/grunticon-stylus/README.md

 - `datapngcss`: The name of the SCSS file containing PNG data uris.
 Default: `"icons.data.png.scss"`
 - `urlpngcss`: The name of the SCSS file containing external png url references.
 Default: `"icons.fallback.scss"`
 - `previewhtml`: The name of the generated HTML file containing PNG data uris.
 Default: `"preview.html"`
-- `loadersnippet`:  The name of the generated text file containing the Unicon loading snippet.
-Default: `"unicon.loader.txt"`
+- `loadersnippet`:  The name of the generated text file containing the grunticon loading snippet.
+Default: `"grunticon.loader.txt"`
 - `pngfolder`:  The name of the generated folder containing the generated PNG images.
 Default: `"png/"`
 - `cssprefix`: a string to prefix all css classes with.
 Default: `"icon-"`